zng-ui/zng/TODO/_current.md

 Remove widget outer offset, parents always implement transform using the child offset.

 * Where is the children offset stored?
+    - Need to store a `PxVector` for each child in panels.
+    - Need to store a reference frame id?
+    - How to avoid pushing many reference-frames for children that are not in the scroll area?

 ## Remove `with_outer` and `with_branch`